acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 * Semantics: Lexical
 * Semantics: Sentence-level Semantics, Textual Inference and Other areas
 * Sentiment Analysis, Stylistic Analysis, and Argument Mining
-* Speech recognition, text-to-speech and spoken language understanding
+* Speech processing and spoken language understanding
 * Summarization
-* Syntax: Tagging, Chunking and Parsing / ML
+* Syntax: Tagging, Chunking and Parsing
 * NLP Applications
 * __Special Theme:__ Efficiency in Model Training and Inference: Addressing Data Requirements and Model Size

-## EMNLP 2024 Theme Track: Efficiency in Model Training and Inference: Addressing Data Requirements and Model Size
+## EMNLP 2024 Theme Track: Efficiency in Model Algorithms, Training, and Inference
-This track provides a platform for researchers to explore key aspects of making model training and inference more efficient, focusing on both data requirements and model size.
+This track provides a platform for researchers to explore key aspects of making model algorithms, training, and inference more efficient, e.g., quantization,  data requirements, and model size.
 We welcome submissions that propose innovative approaches, methodologies, and techniques to streamline the training and inference process for language models while optimizing resource utilization and reducing model size.
-Authors are encouraged to explore various ways to enhance efficiency, including parameter-efficient tuning and methods for learning with less data and smaller model sizes, ultimately leading to NLP systems that are more scalable, practical, and resource-efficient.
+Authors are encouraged to explore various ways to enhance efficiency, including parameter-efficient tuning and methods for learning with less data and smaller model sizes, ultimately leading to more scalable, practical, and resource-efficient  NLP systems.

 ## Two Stage Review: Submission to ARR, Commitment to EMNLP
-EMNLP 2024 will use ACL Rolling Review (ARR) as a reviewing system, but final decisions will be made by the conference.
-Both submissions of articles for review and commitment of reviewed articles to the conference will be performed via the Open Review platform.
+EMNLP 2024 will use [ACL Rolling Review](https://aclrollingreview.org/cfp) (ARR) as a reviewing system, but final decisions will be made by the conference.
+Both submissions of articles for review and commitment of reviewed articles to the conference will be performed via the [Open Review](https://openreview.net) platform.
 Specifically, authors will follow a two-step process:

-- Authors submit articles to ARR, where submissions receive reviews and meta-reviews from ARR reviewers and action editors;
+* Authors submit articles to ARR, where submissions receive reviews and meta-reviews from ARR reviewers and action editors;
-- Authors commit their reviewed articles to a publication venue (e.g., EMNLP 2024), where Senior Area Chairs and Program Chairs make acceptance decisions from the ARR reviews and meta-reviews.
+* Authors commit their reviewed articles to a publication venue (e.g., EMNLP 2024), where Senior Area Chairs and Program Chairs make acceptance decisions from the ARR reviews and meta-reviews.

 EMNLP 2024 has chosen this approach in coordination with *CL 2024 conferences, which are adopting the same procedure and a coordinated submission plan to allow maximum flexibility during their submission periods for the authors.
 At each cycle, after a paper has been fully reviewed, authors have the option to commit their paper to a conference, or revise and resubmit for another round of reviews.

 The reviewing process will continue to be double-blind.
 Reviewers will not see authors, nor will authors see reviewers and reviews on ARR will not be made publicly visible.
 However, authors will be given the option through ARR to make their anonymized submitted articles publicly visible.

-## Choosing a Preferred Venue
-At the time of submission to ARR, authors will be asked to select a preferred venue (e.g., EMNLP 2024).
-This is used only to calculate acceptance rates.
-Authors who selected EMNLP 2024 as a preferred venue when submitting to ARR may choose not to commit to EMNLP 2024 after receiving their reviews, and authors who selected a preferred venue other than EMNLP 2024 when submitting to ARR are still welcome to commit to EMNLP 2024.

 ## Important Dates for EMNLP 2024
 <style>
 .news-table { font-size: .9em; table-layout: fixed;}
 .news-table tr td:nth-child(1) { font-weight: bold; width: 10em; }
 </style>
-| Abstract Submission deadline (Mandatory) | June 7, 2024
 | ARR submission deadline (long & short papers) | June 15, 2024
-| Notification of desk rejection for submissions to ARR 2024 June that violate the mandatory reviewing policy | June 17, 2024
 | Commitment deadline for EMNLP 2024 | August 20, 2024
-| Author response period | August 1-7, 2024
 | Notification of acceptance (long & short papers) | September 20, 2024
+| Camera-ready papers due (long & short) | October 3, 2024
 | Main Conference | November 12-14, 2024
 | Workshops and Tutorials | November 15-16, 2024

 __Note: All deadlines are 11:59PM UTC-12:00 (“anywhere on Earth”).__

-__Following the ACL and ARR policies, there is no anonymity period requirement.__
+__Following the [ACL and ARR policies](https://www.aclweb.org/portal/content/report-acl-committee-anonymity-policy), there is no anonymity period requirement.__

 At the time of submission to ARR, authors will be asked to select a preferred venue (e.g., EMNLP 2024).
 This is used only to calculate acceptance rates.
 Authors who selected EMNLP 2024 as a preferred venue when submitting to ARR may choose not to commit to EMNLP 2024 after receiving their reviews, and authors who selected a preferred venue other than EMNLP 2024 when submitting to ARR are still welcome to commit to EMNLP 2024.